 Adequate support during the interview

-At the start of the asylum procedure, asylum seekers have to fill in a questionnaire determining any specific procedural needs.[1]
-In practice, this has led the Immigration Office to ask the asylum seeker whether he or she has medical or psychological problems that might influence the interview, if she/he would like his/her partner to be present during the interview, if she/or he would prefer a male or a female interpreter, as well as asking pregnant asylum seekers about the impact of their pregnancy.[2]
+At the start of the asylum procedure, asylum seekers are informed about the possibility to indicate specific procedural needs and have to fill in a questionnaire determining any specific procedural needs.[1]
+Through this questionnaire, applicants are requested to provide, among other things, information on medical or psychological problems that might influence the interview, if they would like their partner to be present during the interview, if they he would prefer a male or a female interpreter, as well as asking pregnant asylum seekers about the impact of their pregnancy.[2]

-While certain applicants mention the reasons to be considered the need for special procedural needs during interviews, this cannot be expected of all applicants.
+While certain applicants mention the reasons to be considered in need of special procedure during interviews and although they receive information about this on the moment of registration of their asylum application, certain applicants – especially extremely vulnerable persons – are not capable of communicating their needs correctly; some are even not capable of identifying these needs for themselves.
 Many do not know how the procedure will continue, what questions will be asked, and what needs may arise.
-It is, therefore, crucial that adequate measures are adopted from the outset to prepare, guide and provide information to all applicants, including those who – at first sight – do not seem to have any special needs.
+It is, therefore, crucial that adequate measures are adopted from the outset to prepare, guide and provide information to all applicants, including those who – at first sight – do not seem to have any special needs or do not indicate to have any.

 Furthermore, a doctor appointed by the Immigration Office can recommend procedural needs based on a medical examination.
 However, this is not mandatory,[4] and the Immigration Office does not provide statistical information on if and how often this is applied in practice.